davwillev/stopwatch/README.md

   - `capture` - A stopwatch that can record multiple captures of the (until then) elapsed time (see below for details). `@STOPWATCH-CAPTURE` can be used as a shortcut.
   - `lap` - A stopwatch that can record multiple laps (see below for details). `@STOPWATCH-LAP` can be used as a shortcut.

 - `id` - An identifier for the stopwatch.
-If another field is not specified, this will be equal to `target`.
-This is useful when storing the data of multiple stopwatches within a single repeating instrument.
+If this is not specified, the name of the `target` field will be used.
+This is useful when storing the data of multiple stopwatches within a single repeating instrument (see below).

 - `target` - The field in which the elapsed time is to be stored.
 By default, this will be the field in which the **@STOPWATCH** action tag is used (in which case its type and validation must be compatible - see below).